Baduit/PainPerdu/README.md

 When the machine ends it will return the value of the last modified case.

+It is possible to add space, tabulations or new line between the instructions or annotations.

 ### Annotations
 In this table :
 * __id__ represents an identifier